BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 * Provide your own bespoke code and docker image.

 I decided to go for the second approach, using my own TensorFlow code in the Sagemaker provided TensorFlow container.
-There some a few nuances to this approach, but generally I found it to be more straight-forward than the other two options.
+There are a few nuances to this option, but generally I found it to be more straight-forward than the other two.
 Using my code and a Sagemaker provided TensorFlow container offered a good trade-off between flexibility and speed.
 Historically, I've found the built-in algorithms to be a bit awkward to configure and there was no need to create my own docker image because Sagemaker had me covered with the containers they provide.